prembhaskal/code_practice/code_pratice_ws/acnx/ReadMe.txt

 >> the parser is divided into following parts.
   1. RawData Converter:
-        Convert the raw data from input file to TreeElements and TreeAttributes.
+        Convert the raw data line to a Node, which has XmlElement and XmlAttribute.
-        These objects will represent the tree in raw form.
+        These objects will represent the tree in the raw form.

   2. Tree Creator:
-        This part will convert the list of TreeElements representing a tree to a actual Tree DataStructure.
+        This part will take as input, the list of Nodes representing a tree and then link them to each other, thus forming a tree structure.
         The tree is a collection of Node, where each node in turn have child nodes.

   3. XmlMarshaller: